 Melissa's art practice involves ritual and sensory memory to explore intercultural and intergenerational themes, creating meaning in both personal and collective identity through assemblage and mixed media narratives.
-Although she continues to participate in regional exhibitions, her work is largely focused on socially-engaged art with young people and creative community collaboration.
-She holds a BA degree in Psychology and a BFA with a concentration in ceramics and photography from the University of Michigan, and an MA in Art Therapy from SAIC.
-She is a registered, board-certified art therapist and licensed clinical professional counselor.
-She is currently serving on the Evanston City Arts Council, and Evanston's Participatory Budgeting Steering committee.
-Melissa is also part of the current Evanston Community Foundation's Leadership Evanston XXXI cohort.
+Although she continues to participate in regional exhibitions, her work is largely focused on socially-engaged art and creative community collaboration.
+She holds a BA degree in Psychology and a BFA from the University of Michigan, and an MA in Art Therapy from SAIC.
+Melissa is a registered, board-certified art therapist and licensed clinical professional counselor.
+She is currently serving as Chair of the Evanston City Arts Council, is involved in Evanston's Participatory Budgeting process, and participates in the Evanston Public Library Racial Equity Task Force.
+Melissa completed SEED training in 2021 and was part of the Evanston Community Foundation's Leadership Evanston XXXI cohort.